hhaggan/f9_tournament/docs/docs/deployment/deployment.md

 ## Running in production

-There's a few ways to run Bracket (frontend and backend) in production, such as via docker-compose and Nomad.
+There's a few ways to run Forte9 (frontend and backend) in production, such as via docker-compose and Nomad.
 The frontend can also be deployed to a cloud service like Vercel.
 See the other pages in this category for more details per platform.